Willie Louis: Later years

 After testifying in the Till case, Reed moved to Chicago and changed his name from Willie Reed to Willie Louis.
 He was employed as an orderly at Woodlawn Hospital and later at Jackson Park Hospital.
 In 1976, he was married to Juliet Louis, who was a nursing aide at Jackson Park.
 Louis remained silent about his role in the Emmett Till case.
 His wife did not even learn of his connection to the case until 1984 and recalled that "he didn't talk about it much."

 In 2003, Louis was located and interviewed by Stanley Nelson, who later wrote a book and produced a documentary on the case.
 Nelson's documentary, The Murder of Emmett Till, was broadcast on PBS television in the United States and included an interview with Louis.
 Nelson later said:

-Willie Reed stood up, and with incredible bravery pointed out the people who had taken and murdered Emmett Till.
-He was from Mississippi, and somewhere in his heart of hearts he had to know that these people would not be convicted.
-But he did what he had to do.

 Thereafter, Louis met Till's mother and began speaking in public about the case.
 In 2004, he was interviewed on the CBS News television show 60 Minutes.
-During the interview on 60 Minutes, Louis explained his reasoning in deciding to testify: "I couldn't have walked away from that.
+During the interview, Louis explained his reasoning in deciding to testify: "I couldn't have walked away from that.
 Emmett was 14, probably had never been to Mississippi in his life, and he come to visit his grandfather and they killed him.
 I mean, that's not right."

 In July 2013, Louis died of intestinal bleeding at age 76 in Oak Lawn, Illinois.